-We are an interdisciplinary network aiming to bring together menstruation experts from inside and outside academia.
+We are a UK-based interdisciplinary network aiming to bring together menstruation experts from inside and outside academia.

 This project aims to establish a UK-wide Menstruation Research Network, bringing together experts from sciences and humanities, NGOs, the arts, activists and campaigners, industry, and the NHS in order to unify knowledge about the many medical, political, economical, psychological and cultural issues related to menstruation.